• Skip to primary navigation

 You can use this exact recipe and make just a few swaps to get a different variation if you’d like.

-• Peach Jello Salad: you can use fresh chopped peaches or you can use canned peached and drain them.
+• Peach Jello Salad: you can use fresh chopped peaches or you can use canned peaches and drain them.
 Then use peach jello instead of orange.

-• Fruit Cocktail Jello Salad: swap the orange jello for tropical fusion jello or island pineapple jello and use fruit cocktail (drained) instead of mandarin oranges.
+• Fruit Cocktail Jello Salad: swap the orange jello for tropical fusion jello or island pineapple jello and use this Fruit Cocktail Recipe instead of mandarin oranges.
 I recommend adding some shredded coconut to this version.

-• Cherry Jello Salad: instead of using orange jello use cherry jello and mix in fresh pitted cherries or marachino cherries (drained) instead of the oranges.
+• Cherry Jello Salad: instead of using orange jello use cherry jello and mix in fresh pitted cherries or maraschino cherries (drained) instead of the oranges.

 Step-by-Step Instructions